Hyssopleaf Boneset

 Maintenance

 This species It prefers drier growing conditions, but can handle wetter ones so long as the site is well-drained.
 Spreads by rhizomes.
 Provides attractive cut flowers.
 Works well in pollinator and wildflower gardens.
-Propagation: clump division, seed.
+Native habitat: dry, sandy or gravelly fields, roadsides and railroad right of ways, woods, fields, salt meadows

 Blooms June-October.
 Stems grow from rhizomes.
 White flowers small, but organized into showy, larger heads.
 Foliage is narrow and gray green.
 The fruit is a cypsela: a dry, one-seeded fruit, usually topped by pappus.
 Larval host: Clymene Moth.